beast-2e/beast-2e.github.io/docs/README.md

   link: /murphy/
 ---

-Second East, monoymously known as Beast, is a hall that is **first and foremost about people**.
+Second East, mononymously known as Beast, is a hall that is **first and foremost about people**.
 Hall culture is defined by all of our **diverse and varied** hall members, so it's always changing and evolving.
 Beast's current range of interests include:

 - **baking** (banana bread),
 - **cooking** (so many dumplings),